-Key takeaways here to note for your website are how focused all areas of Daniel’s website are, all coming back to his main theme and genre.
+Key takeaways here to note for your website are how focused all areas of Daniel’s website are.
+It all comes back to his main theme and genre.

-Phillip’s website is on the simpler side of things, which can be typical for self-published authors, especially in the intermediate phase of establishing your presence as a new author.
+Phillip’s website is on the simpler side of things.
+This can be typical for self-published authors, especially in the intermediate phase of establishing your presence as a new author.
 Regardless, it’s always better to have a more simplified site that you can add to bit by bit and have people find you, rather than having no website at all.

 LJ Ross is a self-published author that has released a variety of standalone novels and collections all under her own publishing house called Dark Skies Publishing.